Homemade Wine Tips for Successful Winemaking

 Homemade Wine Tips--Record Keeping

-Finally, Time is too Short
+Last, but not Least, Time is too Short

 The biggest tip we can offer might seem strange, but you need to have fun.
-Life is filled with work and other time wasters that are boring, tedious, or squeeze the enjoyment from your body.
+Life is filled with work and other time consumers that are boring, tedious, or just squeeze the enjoyment from your body.
 Winemaking should not have any of those descriptors attached to it.
 Find a different hobby if it does.

 Comments